bennettforkner/bennettforkner/README.md

 <div align="center">

-## About
+## About Me
-Hello, I am an Application Support Specialist at Gordon College in Wenham, Massachusetts.
+Hi, I'm an Application Support Specialist in Wenham, Massachusetts.
 I specialize in functional automation and web development, equally comfortable in PowerShell, and React.js, and PHP.
 I am currently working on a few projects, primarily a student-developed website for our campus body.
 Feel free to browse and explore, happy to have you here!

 -------------------